uber/peloton/docs/pelotondev.rst

 arguments: `-c "/etc/peloton/${APP}/base.yaml" -c "/etc/peloton/${APP}/${ENVIRONMENT}.yaml"`

-NOTE: you need to make sure the container has access to all the dependencies it needs, like mesos-master, zookeeper, mysql, cassandra, etc. Check your configs!
+NOTE: you need to make sure the container has access to all the dependencies it needs, like mesos-master, zookeeper, cassandra, etc. Check your configs!

 Master with pcluster
 --------------------